Katie MeenaHometown: Floral Park, New York

 What was your favorite class: I loved my Communication Principles class.
 The topics discussed were really interesting and I could relate them to my daily life.
 It really helped me learn about how others communicate, as well as how I communicate.
 In addition, I had a phenomenal professor who was outgoing, friendly, sarcastic, witty, and down-to-earth.
 It was a very relaxed and informal atmosphere.
 My Comm.
 Principles class was worth getting up for at 8 AM.

 Best part about living on campus: In addition to the close-knit community of Marist, I love the instant bonds that are formed between students.
 Because you are with these people every day, close friendships are immediately formed.
 I love how every night is like a constant sleepover: staying up late talking with friends, watching a movie, playing a video game, or just goofing off.
 It is exactly what I imagined life on campus to be.

 Marist on the weekends: When Friday rolls around, Marist has a lot to offer.
 Whether you want to stay on campus or venture off into Poughkeepsie, there is always something to do.
-On campus, you can attend a sporting event, rent a movie from College Activities, play billiards, see one the theatre program's productions, or watch a movie that is sponsored by Student Activities.
+On campus, you can attend a sporting event, rent a movie from Student Activities, play billiards, see one the theatre program's productions, or watch a movie that is sponsored by Student Activities.
 Marist also offers weekend trips to the mall, the city to see a Broadway Show, or the occasional trip to Six Flags.
 If you want to step off campus, there are many restaurants along Route 9 that are perfect places to eat for you and your friends.
 There is never a dull moment at Marist on the weekends!